-Caring can be a rewarding and positive experience for both the carer and the cared-for person, but caring is also associated with a higher risk of poverty.
-With the current cost of living crisis, it has never been more important to ensure carers are getting all the financial support they are entitled to.
-All carers that complete a Carer Support Plan or Young Carer Statement are routinely provided with advice about accessing the financial support and assistance carers are entitled to, i.e. the Carer's Allowance Supplement which increases a carer's allowance by 13%.
-Eligible carers get two payments a year, in June and December.
+Caring can be a rewarding and positive experience for both the carer and the caredfor person, but caring is also associated with a higher risk of poverty.
+All carers that complete a Carer Support Plan or Young Carer statement are routinely provided with advice about access the financial support and assistance carers are entitled to. i.e.

+Carer's Allowance Supplement increases Carer's Allowance by 13%.

-In February 2022 Commissioned Care Centres accessed a £322,000 additional carer winter recovery funding that enabled carer centres in Glasgow to expand the services they provide to all groups of adult and young carers.
+In February 2022 Commissioned Care Centres accessed a £322,000 additional carer winter recovery funding that enabled carer centres in Glasgow to expand the services they provide to adult and young carers.